Papers should be submitted to firstname.lastname@example.org.

 Captions for figures: Times New Roman 10 pt.

 Works of art can be cited using this format:

 Figure 1.
 Artist’s name, Title, Date, Medium, and support.
 City, Collection.
 License information.

 Please, include the publication citation for where the artwork’s image was found unless you have viewed the artwork in person.
 Any image that is being reproduced publicly should consider adding copyright information, i.e., who owns the right to an image or if it is under a Creative Commons Attribution License (CC BY-NC-SA 4.0).

-In-text, the word figure is set in roman, lowercased, and spelled out except in parenthetical references, where the abbreviation (fig.) may be used, or the word Figure is capitalized or abbreviated in parenthetical references (Fig. 1).
-All text references to them should be by the numbers: “as figure 1 shows . . .”; “compare figures 4 and 5,” as Figure 2 shows, (see Figure 1), (Fig. 3) or (fig. 4).
+In-text, the word figure is set in roman, lowercased, and spelled out except in parenthetical references, where the abbreviation (fig.) may be used, or the word Figure is capitalized whenever it appears with a number, or abbreviated in parenthetical references (Fig. 1).
+All text references to them should be by the numbers: “as figure 1 shows . . .”; “compare figures 4 and 5,” as Figure 2 shows, (Fig. 3) or (fig. 4).

 Italics versus quotation marks

 Titles of journals, magazines, pamphlets, reports, and similar freestanding publications are, like books, italicized when mentioned or cited in text or notes.

 Titles of articles and features in periodicals and newspapers, chapter and part titles, titles of short stories or essays, and individual selections in books are set in headline-style and enclosed in quotation marks.